Running cog

 --check Check that the files would not change if run again.

---markers='START END END-OUTPUT'
+--markers 'START END END-OUTPUT'

 The patterns surrounding cog inline instructions.
-Should

-and end-output markers.
-Defaults to '[[[cog ]]] [[[end]]]'.
+start, end, and end-output markers.
+Defaults to

 Control the amount of output.
-2 (the default) lists all files,
+2 (the default) lists

 In addition to running cog as a command on the command line, you can also invoke it as a module with the Python interpreter:

-$ python -m cogapp [options] [arguments]
+$ python3 -m cogapp [options] [arguments]

 Note that the Python module is called “cogapp”.

-Input files¶
+Input files

 Files on the command line are processed as input files.
-All input files are
+All input files are assumed to be UTF-8 encoded.
+Using a minus for a filename (-) will read the standard input.

-Files can also be listed in a text file named on the command line
+Files can also be listed in a text file named on the command line with an @:

 $ cog @files_to_cog.txt